 The Poly-Techic works in places – any place and builds on a history of artists working with communities.
 Our contemporary social practice creates opportunities for ourselves and others to come together to make, talk, think and learn.
 We stepped, back a few years ago and asked ourselves what can we do that's worth doing or rather - What can art do, that’s worth doing?
 In response we decided to ask tough questions, critically think and open up 'active' spaces.
 To date these have included discussion groups, artist development, curated programs, radical print workshops, open call commissions and the production of work for exhibition.

-Current commission: The Best things in life aren't things.
-An audio archive and installation made with people of Peterbrough.
-The project also includes 4 further artist commissions managed by the Poly-Technic working to the same theme.
+Current commission: The Best Thing's in Life Aren't Things.
+This includes an audio soundpiece made with people of Peterbrough shared through portable headsets.
+We are also commissioning 5 artists working to the same theme.
 PECT.
 Peterborough.
 2018

 Completed self-initiated projects:

 We are not an Island.
 2017 - 18.
 Funded by The British Council, Making Ways - Sheffield and Ca Foscari University, Venice.

 Taking the Lead - research through action.
 2015-17.
 Arts Council Funded

 The Business of Life.
 Sheffield.
 2012-14.
 Arts Council Funded